Emberá people: Transition from dispersed settlement to villages, towns, and urban neighborhoods

 Historically, the Emberá lived in a dispersed settlement pattern along the river systems of Panamá and Colombia.
 Since the 1960s, the majority of Emberá have transitioned to settled communities and urban areas.
-Herlihy describes the pre-1950's settlement pattern:
+Herlihy describes the pre-1950s settlement pattern:

-"Traditional Chocó settlement consists of dispersed household units in a distinctive riverine pattern ...
-The extended family serv[ed] as the settlement unit.
-No villages or large agglomerations of dwellings exist[ed].
-Thatched-roof, pile-dwellings are scattered along the river margin, usually constructed on levee tops and high alluvial terraces.
-Population density changes from one river to another, but houses are generally situated at least several hundred meters from one another, with intervening forests and river bends blocking the view of a neighbor's house.
-Settlement density is usually greatest where occupation periods have been longest."

 The Emberá began forming the first small villages in the 1950s, in what has been described as a "slow, almost evolutionary process."
 Economic considerations, Western influence, and the presence of religious missionaries were influential factors in the first settlements of Emberá communities.
 Accounts also exist of a foreigner known by his nickname "Perú," a mysterious and legendary figure who tried to convince the Emberá to settle into colonies.

-He instructed them that... through the formation of villages they could solicit government officials to provide teachers, schools, and medical supplies.
-He told them that through more effective occupation of their traditional lands, they could obtain a [semi-autonomous territory] like the one of the Cuna Indians of Panama's San Blas Islands, guaranteeing them legal rights to land and resources.
-As a result, among the Darién Chocó Perú is a larger-than-life romantic folk figure.

 By the late 1960s, the government of Omar Torrijos was promoting the settlement of the Darién Emberá into communities; the first formal establishment of an Emberá town was in 1963 along the Rio Balsas river.
 In 1985, it was estimated that 25 percent of Emberá people in Panamá still lived according to the traditional dispersed settlement pattern.
 However, life in settled communities is now considered the norm, or "typical" of most Emberá.

 In addition to these settled communities, many Emberá now also live in urban areas.
 According to the 2010 Panamanian National Census, over one third of Panamanian Emberá people live in the central province of Panamá, and over 25% of the total Panamanian Emberá population reside in urban districts of Panama City.